-La Leche League was founded to give information and encouragement, mainly through personal help, to all mothers who want to breastfeed their babies.
+La Leche League was founded to give information and encouragement, mainly through personal help, to all mothers and parents who want to breastfeed/chestfeed their babies.
 While complementing the care of the physician and other health care professionals, La Leche League recognizes the unique importance of one mother/parent helping another to perceive the needs of the child and to learn the best means of fulfilling those needs.

 La Leche League is a worldwide, educational, nonsectarian, nondiscriminatory service organization.

 Responsibilities of an LLL Leader

 Helps mothers/parents one-to-one, by telephone or in person, keeping accurate records of all helping situations

 Plans and leads monthly Series Meetings

-Supervises the management of the Group, including finances, Group workers, Group Library, and materials for sale; reports monthly about her LLL activities
+Supervises the management of the Group, including finances, Group workers, Group Library, and materials for sale; reports monthly about LLL activities

 Keeps up to date on all important breastfeeding information, taking advantage of LLL‘s opportunities for continuing education through publications, meetings, correspondence, and the network of resource Leaders

 Takes an active role in helping others find out about leadership and helps them prepare to become LLL Leaders

 Where there is more than one Leader in a Group, the duties are shared.